Reorganize a Medicine Cabinet

 It also means purging your medicine cabinet of drugs and other products whose expiration dates have passed.
 Medicines can spoil beyond the date on the bottle.
 One of the best ways to dispose of drugs is to flush them down the toilet.
 That way, children and pets won't be able to get a hold of them.

-Here are a few more tips for keeping the medicine cabinet organized:
+Here are a few more tips for keeping the bathroom medicine cabinet organized:

 Medical supply stores have great glass surgical jars for storing cotton swabs and bandages.
 They keep the items dry and within easy reach.